damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 This should make it easier to contribute to the development of GitLab CI and makes way for further integration those crucial CI tools in GitLab.

-## Faster!

-By improving the caching of comments on issues, diffs, and merge requests, rendering of busy pages should be faster!

 ## Other changes

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.